Nicerova7/Rayleigh-Ritz/README.md

 # Rayleight-Ritz
- Methods of Rayleight-Ritz and Galerkin to resolve the problem of Sturm-Liouville Three methods to resolve equation differential ordinary in its variational form with initial conditions.
+ Methods of Rayleight-Ritz to resolve the problem of Sturm-Liouville Four methods to resolve equation differential ordinary in its variational form with initial conditions.

  * Rayleigh-Ritz
- * Galerkin

  with linear base and Cubic Spline.